ParAlg/ParGeo/README.md

-# Pargeo: A Library for Parallal Algorithms in Computational Geometry
+# ParGeo: A Library for Parallal Algorithms in Computational Geometry

+## Tutorial

-Pargeo uses the [parlaylib](https://github.com/cmuparlay/parlaylib), a wonderful library developed at CMU for multi-core parallel programming.
-We also use [pybind11](https://github.com/pybind/pybind11) for Python binding.
-These modules are included in the project as submodules, initialize them before building the project:
+ParGeo uses the [parlaylib](https://github.com/cmuparlay/parlaylib) as a submodule for multi-core parallel programming.
+Before building the project, initialize the submodules:

 ```
 git submodule init
 git submodule update
 ```

-We use CMake as the build system.
+ParGeo uses CMake as the build system.
 To build the project:

 ```
 mkdir build